 Iron can enter your private well naturally from deposits in rivers, lakes, and aquifers.
 Industrial activity and the corrosion of iron water pipes can also contribute.

 If you’re on a public water supply, rusty tap water can appear when a water main breaks or fire hydrant turns on.
-Changes in water flow or pH can also break-up rust deposits in city pipes and lead to red water from every tap.
+And changes in water flow or pH can also break-up rust deposits in city pipes and lead to red water from every tap.

 Health Effects of Iron in Drinking Water

-The EPA labels iron a secondary contaminant because it causes aesthetic, cosmetic, and technical problems .
-Despite the alarming look and taste, high-iron water doesn’t pose a danger to your health.
+The EPA labels iron a secondary contaminant.
+It causes aesthetic, cosmetic, and technical problems .
+But despite the alarming look and taste, high-iron water doesn’t pose a danger to your health.

 Other Effects of Iron on the Body

-Iron is often accompanied by hard water, which can cause problems for your hair and skin:
+Iron often accompanies hard water, which can cause problems for your hair and skin:

 - Brittle, and dull hair.